 Abrupt D-O warming and cooling suggested to some researchers (Broecker 1985) that the Atlantic Meridonal Overturning Circulation (AMOC) turned “on” and “off”.
 Based on the misleading belief in the existence of a simplistic “ocean conveyor belt” (Wunsch 2007), researchers incorrectly interpreted a lack of deep-water formation as evidence of a lack of warm water flowing into the Arctic.
 However based on increasing proxy evidence (Rasmussen 2004, Ezat 2014), it is now understood that the inflow of warm Atlantic Waters never “shut off” but continued to enter the Arctic and warmed the subsurface layers.
 As seen in Figure 2 (from Itkin 2015) the upper layer of fresh water and the halocline insulate inflowing warm Atlantic water from the overlying ice.
 Together the thick sea ice and polar mixed layer simply “turn off“ any heat flux from the ocean to the air, thus maintaining cold stadial air temperatures.
 Coincidentally if the salty Atlantic Water cannot be sufficiently cooled by the cold Arctic air, then formation of North Atlantic Deep Water is reduced as well, in agreement with proxy evidence during the last Ice Age.

-Although climate models have failed to simulate D-O events, models are manipulated to shut off poleward heat transport by prescribing ad hoc floods of freshwater.
-As long as freshwater “hosing” was applied, the models prevented the cooling and sinking of North Atlantic waters, which shutoff the deep water formation and thus “ocean conveyor belt” resulting in contrived cooling.
-That interpretation became the reigning paradigm and researchers began searching for evidence of a flood of freshwater, while nearly every model engaged in “hosing” experiments to explain abrupt climate change.
+Although climate models have failed to simulate D-O events, models can be manipulated to shut off poleward heat transport by prescribing ad hoc floods of freshwater.
+Whenever models employed freshwater “hosing”, the models reported intrusions of North Atlantic waters were prevented from cooling and sinking, which shutoff deep water formation, and thus the “ocean conveyor belt” resulting in contrived cooling.
+That scenario became the reigning paradigm and researchers began searching for evidence of a flood of freshwater, to justify why nearly every model employed freshwater “hosing” to explain abrupt climate change.
 But evidence of the required freshwater flooding has yet to be found and a growing wealth of proxy evidence suggests there was as much freshwater during stadials as there was during interstadials.
 Even the notion of freshwater floods from an armada of melting icebergs was not consistent with the timing of D-O events (Barker 2015).
-Freshwater shutdown of the Atlantic Meridonal Overturning Circulation is most likely just a figment of the models’ configuration.
+Suggestions of a freshwater shutdown of the Atlantic Meridonal Overturning Circulation is most likely a figment of the models’ configuration.

 The 20th century ventilation events have produced only a 1°C to 2°C increase yet the signature of the Arctic Iris Effect is still observed.
 In 2001, Dr. Vinje of the Norwegian Polar Institute reported on the opposing temperature effects as ice retreated in the Nordic Seas.
 Between 1850 and 1900 the subsurface temperature of ice covered Nordic Seas rapidly warmed by 0.5°C between 1850 and 1900 despite very little change in atmospheric temperature.
 This was followed by a rapid atmospheric warming for which Vinje reported “The warming event during the first decades of this century [1900-1930] is characterized by a significant decrease in the Nordic Seas’ April ice extent, an increase of ~3°C in the Arctic surface winter temperature, averaged over the circumpolar zone between 72.5° and 87.5°N, and an increase in the Spitsbergen mean winter temperature of as much ~9°C.”